 In addition to shelter, it can serve as food or breeding grounds.

-Soil on the riverbed is usually soft and dark, sometimes mixed up with light rocks or gravel.
+The soil on the riverbed is usually soft and dark, sometimes mixed up with light rocks or gravel.
 Rivers in those regions are usually quite heavily shaded by plants and trees.

 The preferred pH would be in the range of 5.5–7 and water hardness should not exceed 18dH.
 The temperature of the water should be kept in the range of 68–82°F.